-The Better Care Reconciliation Act of 2017: What we know and what comes next
+Better Care Reconciliation Act: What we know and what's next

 After many weeks of secrecy that drew contempt from Democrats and Republicans alike, Senate Republicans have finally revealed their draft of a health care reform bill.
 Called the Better Care Reconciliation Act of 2017, the bill retains much of the original American Health Care Act (AHCA), but shifts some provisions toward the moderate end of the spectrum.